adolby/articles/_posts/2016-11-16-continuous-deployment-for-qt-applications.markdown

 Alternatively, you could add the unencrypted personal access token as an environment variable through the Travis CI settings page for your repository.

 Travis CI is configured to build on all branches and will only deploy on tagged commits.

-The templates use the Git tag name as a version number, which allows you to differentiate between deployed builds with [semantic versioning][semantic], or whatever versioning scheme you prefer.

-Make sure to replace YourApp with your app's name.

 **.travis.yml**